JosephKJ/ELI/README.md

-# ELI
+# Energy-based Latent Aligner for Incremental Learning

-(CVPR 2022) Energy-based Latent Aligner for Incremental Learning
+### Accepted to CVPR 2022